 After the session

-• Long-term effects (months): reduction of inflammation biomarkers (hsCRP, suPAR), improvement in biological age (if measured with epigenetic clocks).
+- Long-term effects (months): reduction in inflammatory biomarkers (hsCRP, suPAR, fibrinogen) or changes in biological age if measured with epigenetic clocks.

 Typical Protocol